Transcript Ledger

 As required by the Family Education Rights and Privacy Act of 1974 (FERPA), information contained in this document is confidential and may not be released to a third party without the written consent of the individual whose record it is.

 An authentic transcript bears a dark blue border on all four sides on a light blue field.
 A transcript guide appears on the reverse side.
-The transcript will also contain a global watermark, which can be seen under light.
-If the transcript is copied, the word “COPY” will appear on the face of the document.
-A black-and-white or color copy is not official and should not be accepted as an official Brandeis University document.
+A black and white or colored copy is not official and should not be accepted as an official Brandeis University document.
 A raised seal is not required.

 The current version of Brandeis University’s official transcript has been in effect since late December 2013.
 The official transcripts generated prior to this version did not include GPA information for graduate students and were printed in landscape format.